 Charles Phillips, USC football safety (1972 to 1974):

-Out of Blair High in Pasadena, Phillips set an NCAA record with 302 interception returns yards on seven picks as a senior, leading to an All-American status on the second of his two Trojans’ national championship teams.
+Best known: Out of Blair High in Pasadena, Phillips set an NCAA record with 302 interception return yards with seven picks as a senior, leading to an All-American status on the second of his two Trojans’ national championship teams.
 During USC’s historic 55-24 victory over Notre Dame in 1974, he returned one of his three interceptions 58 yards for one of two touchdowns, earning the Theodore Gabrielson Award as the most outstanding player in the rivalry game that season.
-He plucked two fumbles out of the air and returned them both for touchdowns against Iowa that same season and etched his name in the USC record book for return yardage in a game, with 181, and the highest average gain per return, at 90.5.
 A second-round pick of the Oakland Raiders, Phillips played in Super Bowl XI.

 Sedrick Ellis, USC football defensive lineman (2005 to 2007):